1997 Baltimore Orioles season

 The 1997 Baltimore Orioles season was the 97th season in Baltimore Orioles franchise history, the 44th in Baltimore, and the 6th at Oriole Park at Camden Yards.

 The Orioles finished first in the American League East Division with a record of 98 wins and 64 losses.
 They met the Seattle Mariners in the ALDS, and beat them in four games.
-However, in the ALCS, they would play the Cleveland Indians, where they would fall in six games.
+However, in the ALCS, they played the Cleveland Indians, where they fell in six games.
 It was the final season for Davey Johnson as manager, as a disagreement with ownership drove him out.
-It would be their last winning season until 15 years later.
+The 1997 season was the Orioles' last winning season and playoff appearance until 2012, 15 years later.